Xiaomi's Mi Mix Alpha is 180% screen, and it's crazy

 The Mi Mix Alpha is a concept phone, but it will actually come to market.
 However, only a small number of units will be made.
 And they'll cost 20,000 yuan, which converts to $2,815, AU$4,150 and £2,265.
 Who ever said the future would be cheap?

 Xiaomi made its name for being an Apple clone, but is responsible for some serious innovation.
-Not only is it making this absolutely insane phone, its first Mi Mix, back in 2016, introduced the idea of a no-bezel display -- which is now common among all Android brands.
+Not only is it making this absolutely insane phone, its first Mi Mix in 2016 introduced the idea of a no-bezel display -- which is now common among all Android brands.

 Key specifications